Policy & Compliance

 Annual Statement on Compliance with the Concordat to Support Research Integrity

-Part of our commitment to the Concordat to Support Research Integrity requires us to publish a statement on our activities around research governance and integrity.
-The report for the 2018-19 academic year can be downloaded here.
+Part of our commitment to the Concordat to Support Research Integrity requires us to publish a statement on our activities to support research governance and integrity at the University.
+The 2021-22 academic year report is now available.

 - Biotechnology & Biological sciences Research Council (BBSRC) Safeguarding Good Scientific Practice

 - British Psychological Society Code of Ethics and Conduct

 - British Sociological Association Guidelines on Ethical Research

 - Economic & Social Research Council (ESRC) Research Ethics

 - Engineering & Physical Sciences Research Council (EPSRC) Ethics

 - Getting Ethics approval & complying with what was approved

 - Good Clinical Practice (GCP)